Oregon OSHA Reports Sharp Rise in Workplace Complaints Following Statewide Stay-At-Home Order

 Making Safety a Priority

 Oregon OSHA has and will be conducting surprise inspections and issuing penalties if violations are discovered.
 The safety of your workers must be made a priority during these uncertain times.
 Among the numerous steps that must be adhered to, you must follow social distancing guidelines as much as possible.
 Failure to do so could result in sick employees, an unsafe work environment, employees walking off the job, and a severe penalty from Oregon OSHA.
-If you are concerned that your jobsite does not align with Oregon OSHA’s requirements, consult a Portland construction lawyer from Cotney Construction Law.
+If you are concerned that your jobsite does not align with Oregon OSHA’s requirements, consult a Portland construction lawyer from Cotney Attorneys & Consultants.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.